paezha/paezha.github.io/applied_spatial_statistics/22-Area-Data-III.md

 1. If the sum is positive, this would suggest that high & high values tend to be together, while low & low values also tend to be together.

-2. In contrast, if the sum is negative, this would suggest that high values tend to be surrounded by low values, and viceversa.
+2. In contrast, if the sum is negative, this would suggest that high values tend to be surrounded by low values, and vice-versa.

 Finally, if the dots are scattered over the four quadrants, some products will be positive and some will be negative, and they will tend to cancel each other when summed.
 In this way, the sum of the products will tend to be closer to zero.